xunzhang2/checkers/README.md

 One game contains one current_player which points to opponent.
 Two players points to each other.</br>

-class Model: mocks memory and database, recording runtime players and games status.
+class Model: represents memory and mocks database, recording runtime players and games status.
 (In production db should be used.) </br>
 </br>
 Gateway (app.py) receives incoming requests and creates games(threads) to do work.
 Or if game exists, "notify" it. </br>